-- permission of the department.
-Mr. T. Gray, Mr. R. Gsell. - 114 Introduction to Organic and Biochemistry.
-S, core.
-A study of the fundamental classes of organic compounds, their syntheses and reactions, followed by an introduction to several biochemical topics including carbohydrates, lipids, proteins, enzymes, and nucleic acids.
+- troduction to several biochemical topics including carbohydrates, lipids, proteins, enzymes, and nucleic acids.
 Laboratory.
 Prerequisite: 113.
-Mr. R. Blankespoor, Mr. T. Gray. - 201 Quantitative Analysis.
+Staff. - Quantitative Analysis.
 F. A study of the theory and practice of commonly used chemical analytical techniques.
 Lecture material includes: the choice of analytical method, statistics and evaluation of analytical data, theory of simple and complex equilibria; theory of acid-base, precipitation, redox, and complexation reactions; titration curves; electrochemistry and cell potentials; and photometric analysis.
 Laboratory.
 Prerequisite: 104.
 Mr. W. Van Doorne. - 253 Organo-Biochemistry.
 F. A study of organic compounds, reactions, and reaction mechanisms, emphasizing their biochemical significance.
 Laboratory.
 Prerequisite: 104.
-Mr. R. Blankespoor - 254 Organo-Biochemistry.
+Mr. A. Leegwater. - Organo-Biochemistry.
 S. A continuation of 253, including a study of the structure and chemistry of biochemical macromolecules and intermediate metabolism.
 Laboratory.
 Prerequisite: 253.
-Mr. T. Gray. - 261 Organic Chemistry.
+Staff. - 261 Organic Chemistry.
 F. A detailed study of organic compounds, their synthesis and reactions, presented within the framework of modern physico-chemical theory, together with an introduction to modern methods of analysis and identification.
 Laboratory.
 Prerequisite: 104.
-Mr. A. Leegwater. - 262 Organic Chemistry.
+Mr. R. Blankespoor, Mr. K. Piers. - 262 Organic Chemistry.
 S. A continuation of 261.
 Laboratory.
 Prerequisite: 261.
-Mr. A. Leegwater. - 304 Physical Chemistry for the Biological Sciences.
+Staff. - 295 Chemistry Seminar.
+F and S, no credit.
+A seminar devoted to an exploration of topics in current chemical research in both academic and industrial laboratories.
+Junior and senior chemistry majors must attend each semester; freshmen and sophomores intending to major in chemistry are encouraged to attend.
+Staff. - 304 Physical Chemistry for the Biological Sciences.
 S. A survey of physical chemistry with emphasis on the laws of thermodynamics, physical equilibria, transport phenomena, and enzyme kinetics.
 Topics are treated with life science applications.
 A one-semester college level calculus course is recommended but not required.
 Laboratory.
 Prerequisite: 104.
-Offered alternate years; not offered 1986-87.
+Offered alternate years.
+Staff.

-- 317 Physical Chemistry.
-F. A study of chemical thermodynamics including a detailed look at the first, second, and third laws of thermodynamics, ideal and real gases, kinetic molecular theory and intermolecular forces, phase and reaction equilibria, and themodynamics of solutions and mixtures.
+317 Physical Chemistry.
+F. A study of chemical thermodynamics including a detailed look at the first, second, and third laws of thermodynamics, ideal and real, gases, kinetic molecular theory and intermolecular forces, phase and reaction equilibria, and themodynamics of solutions and mixtures.
 Laboratory.
 Prerequisites: 104, Mathematics 162, and a college physics course.
+Mr. R. De Kock.

-Mr. T. Zwier. - 318 Physical Chemistry.
+318 Physical Chemistry.
 S. An introduction to quantum mechanics, statistical mechanics, reaction kinetics, and molecular reaction dynamics.
 Laboratory work includes a six-week project on a topic proposed by the instructor.
 Prerequisite: 317.
+Staff.

-Mr. T. Zwier. - 323 Biochemistry.
-F. A study of proteins, carbohydrates, lipids, enzymes, coenzymes, hormones, vitamins, metabolism, biosynthesis, and bioenergetics.
+323 Biochemistry.\ F. A study of proteins, carbohydrates, lipids, enzymes, coenzymes, hormones, vitamins, metabolism, biosynthesis, and bioenergetics.
 Prerequisite: 254 or 262.
-Mr. L. Louters. - 325 Advanced Organic Chemistry.
-F. A study of selected topics in organic synthesis or physical organic chemistry.
+Mr. L. Louters.

+325 Advanced Organic Chemistry.\ F. A study of selected topics in organic synthesis or physical organic chemistry.
 In the laboratory indicidual projects involving multistep snytheses are carried out based upon procedures found in the literature.
 All compounds prepared are fully characterized using spectroscopic methods and other instrumental techniques.
 Prerequisites: 262 and 317.
+Offered alternate years.
+Mr. K. Piers.

-Offered alternate years; not offered 1986-87. - 326 Quantum Chemistry.
-S. An introduction to the principles of quantum mechanics, with special emphasis on their application to a variety of problems in atomic and molecular structure and reaction mechanisms.
+326 Quantum Chemistry.\ S. An introduction to the principles of quantum mechanics, with special emphasis on their application to a variety of problems in atomic and molecular structure and reaction mechanisms.
 Prerequisites: 317, Physics 225, and one course in mathematics beyond 162.
 Computer Science 141 or 151 is recommended.
+Offered alternate years.
+Mr. R. De Kock.

-Offered alternative years; not offered 1986-87. - 329 Spectroscopy and Instrumental Methods of Analysis.
-S. A study of modern experimental methods with particular emphases on spectroscopic techniques.
+329 Spectroscopy and Instrumental Methods of Analysis.\ S. A study of modern experimental methods with particular emphases on spectroscopic techniques.
 Methods covered include microwave, infrared, and visible spectrocopies, laser techniques, electron spectroscopies, NMR, mass spectroscopy, diffraction methods, and chromatography.
 The course emphasizes both the theoretical aspects and their application to fundamental physical measurements and to analytical procedures.

 Prerequisite: 318 or concurrent registration.
 Laboratory.
-Mr. R. Gsell.
+Staff.